4tran/VIB2/README.md

 Originally, I had wanted to create an imageboard software using as little third-party software as possible.
 Well, I successfully did that, and you can see the result for yourself in the original VIB.

 The point of that for me was to force myself to truly learn php.
-Now that I've accomplished that, albiet maybe not perfectly, I've decided to move to the next stage of software development: attempting making something that's actually good.
+Now that I've accomplished that, albeit maybe not perfectly, I've decided to move to the next stage of software development: attempting making something that's actually good.

 I still believe in simplicity and doing as much of my own coding as I can, but I also now see that there are lots of good resources available to me, and that rewriting every possible segment of code is neither efficient, nor is it particularly tidy.